 Our committees and relevant schemes

-- Clinical Trials Awards and Advisory Committee - This committee reviews: Feasibility Study Project Grants, Phase III Clinical Trial Grants and Prospective Sample Collections Project Grants.
+- Clinical Trials Awards and Advisory Committee - Reviews Feasibility Study Project Grants, Phase III Clinical Trial Grants and Prospective Sample Collections Project Grants.

-- Clinical Careers Committee - This committee oversees Cancer Research UK’s funding of clinical academic careers in cancer research.
+- Clinical Careers Committee - Oversees Cancer Research UK’s funding of clinical academic careers in cancer research.

-- Drug Discovery Committee - This committee reviews: Biotherapeutic Drug Discovery Programme Awards, Biotherapeutic Drug Discovery Project Awards and Small Molecule Drug Discovery Project Awards.
+- Drug Discovery Committee - Oversees Cancer Research UK's drug discovery infrastructure and reviews Biotherapeutic Drug Discovery Programme Awards, Biotherapeutic Drug Discovery Project Awards and Small Molecule Drug Discovery Project Awards.

-- New Agents Committee - This committee reviews: Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.
+- New Agents Committee - Reviews Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.

-- New Investigator Committee - This committee oversees Cancer Research UK’s funding to support independent researchers from the start of their careers in cancer research.
+- New Investigator Committee - Oversees Cancer Research UK’s funding to support independent researchers from the start of their careers in cancer research.

-- Population Research Committee - This committee reviews: Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and The Cancer Research UK/Bupa Foundation Cancer Prevention Fellowship.
+- Population Research Committee - Reviews Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and The Cancer Research UK/Bupa Foundation Cancer Prevention Fellowship.

-- Science Committee - This committee reviews: Science Committee Programme Awards, Programme Foundation Awards, Biomarker Project Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.
+- Science Committee - Reviews Science Committee Programme Awards, Programme Foundation Awards, Biomarker Project Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.

-- Tobacco Advisory Group - This committee reviews: Tobacco Advisory Group (TAG) Project Grants.
+- Tobacco Advisory Group - Reviews Tobacco Advisory Group (TAG) Project Grants.

 Our funding committees are overseen by the Scientific Executive Board, who are responsible for developing and implementing our scientific strategy.